Bend Oregon History and Heritage

 Soon after, the race was on between two railroad barons, James J. Hill and E.H.
 Harriman, laying tracks that would later open the doors to logging commerce and tourism.
 The Brooks-Scanlon and the Shevlin-Hixon mills were the largest timber mills of their day, making Bend a very prosperous place to live, work and play.

-Though the mills have long been closed, but the lifestyle and the vibrant culture of a booming town remains.
+Though the mills have long been closed, the lifestyle and the vibrant culture of a booming town remains.
 Today, the old Brooks-Scanlon mill is humming once again, not with sawmills but with the sounds of people enjoying shopping, dining and entertainment in the renovated Old Mill District.
 The historic Downtown Bend area, full of art, fine dining and unique shops is bustling with year-round activities and events.
 Relax in Drake Park and listen to music for free while indulging yourself with offerings from Bend's finest restaurants.
 The stars shine as bright in the sky as they do on the stages of the Les Schwab Amphitheater, the Tower Theatre, and the Athletic Club of Bend.
 Everything keeping with tradition and culture of welcoming new people to a place called Bend.

-The whole family will enjoy a visit to the High Desert Museum, which is residence to more than 100 wildlife creatures like a rescued lynx and a bobcat.
+The whole family will enjoy a visit to the High Desert Museum, which is residence to more than 100 wildlife creatures like otters and a rescued bobcat.
 Encounter animals like owls, hawks and porcupines up close during demonstrations throughout the day with wildlife handlers.
 Inside the museum, the Spirit of The West exhibit is a journey back in time.
 Experience the adventure of the Oregon Trail and take a peek inside a mining camp in Silver City, Idaho.
 Learn the history of 19th Century arts and crafts through live demonstrations or visit a High Desert Homestead Ranch from the 1880s.
 Whether you are eight years old or 80, the High Desert Museum promises an unforgettable afternoon just a short drive from Bend.

 The Des Chutes Historical Museum is a great place to start learning about the history of Bend.
 They offer a free Bend Heritage Walk smartphone app so you can learn as you stroll.
 If you happen to be here during Halloween, you'll want to experience their haunted tours of downtown Bend where you'll hear all of the spooky history and haunts surrounding this mountain town.